 The ideal answer for Java developers should be:

 JVM is the reason why Java is a WORA program.
 In Java, the program is converted to bytecode rather than code understood by the Hardware.
-The bytecode can be run on any machine with JVM, making it a WORA language.
+Because the bytecode can be run on any machine with a JVM, Java is a WORA (Write Once, Run Anywhere) language.

 What are the differences between Interface and Abstract Class?